 - A student may complete both a Law Internship (LAWS4230/6230) and a clinical law course.

-- Each clinic’s selection process may differ.
+- Each clinical course selection process may differ.
 In general, the selection process for a clinical course involves a holistic assessment of a student’s capacity and aptitude to work within the particular clinic.
 It also involves consideration of the extent to which the Convenor considers that a student will benefit from the experience of participating in the clinic.

 - In considering selection of students for clinical courses, a student’s prior volunteer work with the Law Reform and Social Justice Program (or elsewhere) can be taken into account as one of the matters to be considered (such as by providing evidence of commitment to social or environmental justice and a capacity and aptitude for the work of the clinic).

-- The absence of past volunteer or related clinical or legal experience does not preclude a student from being selected, particularly where the capacity and aptitude for a clinic can be demonstrated in another way, and/or where a student has not been able to volunteer their time due, for example, to the necessity to financially support themselves or family commitments.
+- The absence of past volunteer or related clinical or legal experience does not preclude a student from being selected, particularly where the capacity and aptitude for a clinical course can be demonstrated in another way, and/or where a student has not been able to volunteer their time due, for example, to the necessity to financially support themselves or family commitments.

 - Without limiting the matters that can be taken into account, the following may be relevant to student selection decisions: